-BOSTON—Extending the TD Banknorth Garden’s commuter foot traffic area 100 feet into the adjacent train shed relieved congestion, however it took innovative HVAC engineering and architecture to make the retrofit an energy-saving and aesthetic solution.
+Extending the TD Banknorth Garden’s commuter foot traffic area 100 feet into the adjacent train shed relieved congestion, however, it took innovative HVAC engineering and architecture to make the retrofit an energy-saving and aesthetic solution.

-Previously, thousands of mass transit commuters were funneled into the cramped congested lobby/ walkway area of the Massachusetts Bay Transit Authority’s (MBTA) renowned North Station terminal inside the TD Banknorth Garden, the home of the NHL Boston Bruins and NBA Boston Celtics professional sports franchises.
+Boston, Ma. — Previously, thousands of mass transit commuters were funneled into the cramped congested lobby/walkway area of the Massachusetts Bay Transit Authority’s (MBTA) renowned North Station terminal inside the TD Banknorth Garden, the home of the NHL Boston Bruins and NBA Boston Celtics professional sports franchises.
 The successful multi-million dollar expansion, developed and funded by Delaware North Companies, Inc., the owner the TD Banknorth Garden, now greets commuters with a very energy-efficient indoor environment thanks to air curtains, proper building pressurization, and an innovative, but aesthetic HVAC supply soffit system.

 Previously, the MBTA’s narrow 30-foot-wide lobby/walkway area’s traffic spilled over into the automatic entry door sensor zones, thus exterior sliding double doors remained open continuously during rush hours resulting in significant energy losses into the open-ended train shed.
 While the renovation’s main objective was better traffic flow and a roomier waiting area, controlling energy losses through more efficient doorways was also a major concern.

-The soffits also became perfect receptacles for housing 12 high-efficiency In-Ceiling Mount air curtains by Berner International, New Castle, Pennsylvania.
+The soffits also became perfect receptacles for housing 12 high-efficiency In-Ceiling Mount (known now as the Architectural Recessed 12 and 16) air curtains by Berner International, New Castle, Pennsylvania.
 The 72-inch wide In-Ceiling Mounts complemented Sasaki Associates’ aesthetics for the new entrance area because they’re completely recessed into the bottom of the soffit and appear only as decorative white aluminum grills.
 Each 3,624-cfm air door distributes a maximum 3,500-f/min. stream of air angled directly down toward the floor, thus cold (or hot in the summer) train shed air and fumes can’t infiltrate the receiving area.

 “Obviously energy savings and performance were important factors in choosing air curtains, but equally important was the aesthetics,” said Fleishman, who had previously specified air curtains only for industrial applications.
 “The sliding doors can stay open for hours and very little train shed air infiltrates the space due to the combination of air curtains and space pressurization.”